-The Independent Non-Executive Directors are paid a sitting fee of Rs.
-50,000/- per meeting (Board/Committee) (excluding Goods and Services Tax) for attending the Board/Committees meetings as well as the travelling/conveyance expenses and reimbursement of expenses, if any, incurred for participating/ attending the Company's meetings and no severance fees is payable to any Non-Executive Director.
+The Independent Directors are paid a sitting fee of Rs.
+50,000/- per meeting (Board/Committee) for attending the Board/Committees meetings as well as the travelling/ conveyance expenses and reimbursement of expenses, if any, incurred for participating/ attending the Company's meetings and no severance fees is payable to any Non-Executive Director.
+However, Mr. Rajeev Anand, Non-Executive Chairman was paid a sitting fee of Rs.
+50,000/- per meeting (Board/Committee).